Aliette de Bodard

 Writer of Science Fiction and Fantasy

 This is the home page of Aliette de Bodard, writer of fantasy and science fiction (and the very occasional horror piece).
 Aliette has won two Nebula Awards, a Locus Award, a BSFA Award, as well as Writers of the Future.
 She has also been a finalist for the Hugo, Sturgeon, and Tiptree Awards.

 She lives in Paris, France, in a flat with more computers than she really needs, and uses her spare time to indulge in her love of mythology and history–as well as her love of cooking (the recipe page can be found here).

 As a Franco-Vietnamese, Aliette has a strong interest in Ancient Vietnam and Ancient China, and will gladly use any excuse to shoehorn those into her short or long fiction.
 A more extensive biography is available here, and a list of her fiction can be found here.
-In the resources section, you will also find Aliette’s schedule and her list of essays on science, culture, cultural appropriation and other genre-related stuff.
+Here you will also find Aliette’s schedule and her list of essays on science, culture, and other genre-related stuff.

 Aliette is represented by John Berlyne of the Zeno Literary Agency: for any enquiry, please contact the agency.